christiannolte/image_to_sound/README.md

 In fact its an easy spectrumpainter.

 Limitations right now:
-- not usable for ham radio because the used bandwith is to big
+- Not realy usable for ham radio because the used bandwith is to big.
 - I would expect sound as a noise.
 Currently its an "hammering" sound.

 ## Usage
-Install used modules
+- Install used modules
-call
+- call "python image_to_sound.py"
-python image_to_sound.py